African Institute of Maths Sciences

 It would be very good to have a probability and statistics skills course at each centre, and several review courses.
 Courses on statistical inference, linear modelling, design of experiments and observational studies, Bayesian decision analysis and statistics, generalised linear modelling, and stochastic processes, multivariate analysis would be valued.

-For 2020, will there be volunteers so that all centres can offer this introduction?
+Will there be volunteers so that all centres can offer this introduction?
 It would be even better if there were sufficient offers for there to be a statistics or probability course on offer in each of the six review blocks.
-AIMS Tanzania is focusing on statistics, with agriculture, environment and health as particular application areas.
+AIMS Cameroon includes agriculture, environment and health as application areas.
 The students are very eager to do their dissertations in applied statistics, or to be able to collaborate with experienced statistical scientists.
 And when you pack, as well as books, bring resilience and a sense of humour!
-AIMS Cameroon is considering a focus on official statistics.

 If you cannot travel, you can still contribute by offering to supervise an M.Sc. dissertation.